der-carnivore/BingAds-docs/BingAds/scripts/reference/Keyword.md

 [KeywordUrls](./KeywordUrls)|URL fields of this keyword.

 ## <a name="getstatsfor~string-daterange~"></a>getStatsFor(String dateRange)
-Returns an object which provides statistics for the specified predefined date range. [!INCLUDE[date-range-constants](../includes/date-range-constants.md)]
+Returns an object which provides performance metrics for the predefined date range. [!INCLUDE[date-range-constants](../includes/date-range-constants.md)]

 ### Arguments: